drone/docs/content/setup/overview.md

 sudo docker pull drone/drone:0.4
 ```

+For a full list of available tags, see the [drone/drone](https://hub.docker.com/r/drone/drone/) Docker Hub repo.

 # Configure

 Create a `/etc/drone/dronerc` file to store configuration variables in `KEY=VALUE` format.
 Docker will use this file to load environment variables from disk.
-Please note these variables should never be quoted:
+Please note these variables should never be quoted.
+For example:

 ```
 REMOTE_DRIVER=github
 REMOTE_CONFIG=https://github.com?client_id=....&client_secret=....
 ```

-Please configure your [GitHub](../github) integration (or [GitLab](../gitlab), [Bitbucket](../bitbucket), [Gogs](../gogs)) before your proceed.
-Drone will not start until you have configured your version control integration.
+For a full list of possible settings, see our [Settings Reference]({{< relref "settings.md" >}}).
+You may want to come back to this after completing your initial setup process.

+# Select and Configure a Remote Driver

+With your `dronerc` file created, refer to the [Remote Drivers]({{< relref "remotes.md" >}}) page for configuring Drone to work with your code hosting system of choice.

+# Select and Configure a Database

+Now that you have configured your Remote Driver, you are ready to set up the Database that Drone will use for storing state.
+See the [Databases]({{< relref "database.md" >}}) article for a walkthrough.

-# Create and Run
+# Create and Run a Drone Container

 Create and run your container: